SebastianAigner/compose-hot-reload/README.md

   <img alt="Text changing depending on mode.
 Light: 'So light!'
 Dark: 'So dark!'" src="./readme-assets/banner_light.png">
 </picture>

+With Compose Hot Reload, you can make changes to your UI code in a Compose Multiplatform application, and see the results in real time, without having to restart your application.

+Compose Hot Reload works by running your application on a special desktop JVM (the JetBrains Runtime), and intelligently reloads your code whenever it is changed.

-**Compose Hot Reload is currently experimental.** No guarantees apply.
+**This project is currently experimental.** No guarantees apply.

 ## Getting Started